-Yes, in most instances Triple-Shock X Bullets will completely penetrate deer-sized game.
-Hydraulic pressure causes Triple-Shock X Bullets to open as soon as they strike tissue.
+Yes, in most instances TSX Bullets will completely penetrate deer-sized game.
+Hydraulic pressure causes TSX Bullets to open as soon as they strike tissue.
 TSX Bullets are known for their superb penetration.
 Even when they penetrate completely through game, these bullets create a very large wound channel and cause massive shock to the animal’s system.
 These amazing all-copper bullets live up their promise of “more one-shot kills”.

 Are Spit-Fire and Spit-Fire TMZ bullets better than Expander MZs?